OBOAcademy/obook/redesign/01_ontologyTermUse.md

   - [Ontobee](http://www.ontobee.org/)

 <a name="assess"></a>
-## 4. Assess ontologies for use: license, quality
+## 4. Assessing ontologies for use

 Some considerations for determining which ontologies to use include the license and quality of the ontology.